best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Each table title should be marked up as a ‘Headings 2’ using the ‘Cell Styles’ tool on the ‘Home’ ribbon.

-### Structure
+### Presentation
-* Cell A2 should describe the number of tables on the sheet and how they are presented, for example ‘This worksheet contains eight tables presented next to each other horizontally with one blank column in between each table.
-Each table applies to a different age group.’
+Cell A2 should describe the number of tables on the sheet and how they are presented, for example ‘This worksheet contains eight tables presented next to each other horizontally with one blank column in between each table.
+Each table applies to a different age group’.

-* Each table should be marked up and named (more information on this in the tables section of this guidance)
+Each table should be marked up and named (more information on this in the 'Tables' section of this guidance).

-* The first table should border the left hand edge of the worksheet
+The first table on the worksheet should border the left hand edge of the worksheet (don't leave any gaps).

-* Tables should be separated by a single blank row or column - large gaps between tables could be misunderstood by screen reader users
+Tables should be separated by a single blank row or column - large gaps between tables could be misunderstood by screen reader users

 ## Accessibility checker
 Newer versions of Excel have a built-in accessibility checker.
 You can use this to see what issues it flags up.
 But be aware that it is a bit like using a spelling and grammar check.
-It can’t check everything and it is likely to miss some things.
+It is likely to miss some things and it may bring up things that are not relevant.

-The checker will also flag up tables that don’t have alt text (as already mentioned).
-You do not necessarily need to add this in and bear in mind that it will be removed if you save your spreadsheet in an ODT format.
+For example, the checker will flag up tables that don’t have alt text.
+As long as your tables are marked up and named correctly you do not need to add this in.
+In any case, it will be removed if you save your spreadsheet in an Open Document Spreadsheet (ODS) format (which we recommend you do if the website you publish on supports this file type).

 To run the accessibility checker, go to the ‘Review’ ribbon and select ‘Check Accessibility’.

 ## Saving and publishing spreadsheets
-Pointers:
+Pointers for usability and accessibility:
 * Generally a spreadsheet will automatically open on the first worksheet, but to ensure this always happens make sure the cursor is in cell A1 of the first worksheet when you save.
 * Zoom should be set to 100% when you save your spreadsheet to ensure no enlargement or reduction is active.
 * Avoid zip files as these can be blocked by organisational policies